 2. Special Students

-Students taking courses for credit but not working towards a degree are classified as ‘special students.’
+Students taking courses for credit but not working toward a degree are classified as “special students.”

 B. Change of Major

-- A student may request, at any time, from the school concerned, to change major.
+- A student may request, at any time, from the school concerned, to change majors.
 Any conditions set by the Admissions Office and/or the student’s academic performance at LAU will be taken into consideration.
-Acceptance in the new major is also conditional on availability of places.
+Acceptance to the new major is also conditional on availability of places.

-- Students with an approved change of major will have the option of dropping, from the Grade Point Average (GPA) computation, the grades of three (3) courses taken at LAU belonging to the requirements of the old major, provided these courses are not required in the new major.
+- Students with an approved change of major will have the option of dropping from the Grade Point Average (GPA) computation the grades of 3 courses taken at LAU belonging to the requirements of the old major, provided these courses are not required in the new major.

-- Only courses in which the student earned a grade of C and below can be deleted from the GPA.
+- Only courses in which the student earned a grade of C and below may be deleted from the GPA.

-- This rule also applies to students changing to “Undecided” or who were enrolled as “Undecided”.
+- The rule related to dropping course grades from the old major GPA computation also applies to students changing to “Undecided” or who were enrolled as “Undecided.”

-- A student is allowed to use this option of dropping up to three course grades, equivalent to 9 credits, from GPA computation only once during his/her study at LAU.
+- A student is allowed to use the option of dropping up to three course grades — equivalent to 9 credits — from GPA computation only once during his/her study at LAU.

 - Students must submit a request to have their grades deleted at the Registrar’s Office no later than one semester following the change of major, and not after graduating or after leaving the university for more than two consecutive semesters.
 This rule applies for changes of major within a school or when a student transfers from one school to another.

-- Students who benefited from the above stated rule (B.2) cannot return to their old major and cannot request to have their major changed again to any major which requires a course whose grade was deleted from the GPA computation.
+- Students who benefited from the above-stated rule (B.2) may not return to their old major and may not request to have their major changed again to any major which requires a course whose grade was deleted from the GPA computation.

 C. Transfer from LAU Beirut to LAU Byblos

-Students who intend to transfer from one LAU campus to another may do so, provided they declare their intention by filling out an Intercampus Transfer form and submitting it by the specified deadlines.
-Once they transfer, they must register for at least two regular semesters in the new campus before they are allowed to transfer back.
+Students who wish to transfer from one LAU campus to another may do so, provided they declare their intention by filling out an Intercampus Transfer form and submitting it by the specified deadlines.
+Once they transfer, they must register for at least two regular semesters on the new campus before they are allowed to transfer back.

 D. Transfer of Credit